Crime Prevention & Security Services

 Public Safety Auxiliary Patrol Officers provide walking escorts between campus locations after dark upon request.
 Medical escorts are provided when a student is sick or injured and urgent transport to Worth Health Center is required.
 They are not used for routine doctor or similar appointments.
 If Worth Health Center is closed, transports are provided to local hospital emergency rooms.

-Student ID cards are issued by Public Safety.
-Lost ID cards can be replaced for a $10 fee at the Public Safety office in Benjamin West House.
-Admission to all Social Affairs Committee events, College movies, Upper Tarble dances, etc., is by valid College ID only.
+Public Safety will issue temporary ID cards in the event a community member loses their card.
+Admission to all registered social events, such as College movies, Upper Tarble dances, etc., is by valid College ID only.
 IDs are checked at the door and checkers are instructed to allow no exceptions.
 Any guest of a student must be signed in with the name of both the host and the guest recorded at the door.

 Lockouts and Jumpstarts